from £136 /night help Price for guests, Nights approx:

 Pontivy is a large town with a beautiful chateau and old town quarter.
 Formerly named Napoleonville after his design of the new town, it has a beautiful setting on the Nantes-Brest canal and has everything you could possibly need for a days excursion.
 There are some lovely restaurants and very nice shops!

 The Manior is only 14 kms from Lac de Guerledan where you can enjoy various water sports such as water ski-ing and swimming, or hire a motor boat, canoe, kayak, rowing boat, dinghy or pedalo, or enjoy a lake cruise, or take dinner one evening during the summer months on a floating restaurant.
 There are also some great places to eat and drink onshore and three small beaches which offer safe bathing for children.
+(PLEASE NOTE: Between April and autumn 2015 the lake is to be drained for planned maintenance to the dam and the hydroelectric plant.
+This has not taken place for 30 years and it is a huge draw as people come to see the remains of drowned villages).

 The local area is ideal for bike riding with many small quiet country lanes to explore.
 Cycle along the tow path of the Nantes/ Brest canal or from Carhaix to Loudeac passing by Lac Guerlédan you can now cycle along the 111 kilometre long consolidated sand trail following the tracks of the old railway line.If you want to leave the track there are 24 round trips which vary in length from 4 ½ to 16 ½ km.